 The Company's business, operations and financial condition could be materially and adversely affected by the outbreak of epidemics or pandemics or other health crises, including the outbreak of COVID-19.
 On January 30, 2020, the World Health Organization declared the outbreak a public health event of international concern, and on March 11, 2020, the World Health Organization declared the outbreak a pandemic.
-To date, there have been a large number of temporary business closures, quarantines and a general reduction in consumer activity worldwide.
+The outbreak and subsequent variants of the virus have led to a large number of temporary business closures, quarantines and a general reduction in consumer activity worldwide.
 The COVID-19 outbreak has caused companies and various international jurisdictions to impose travel, gathering and other public health restrictions.
-While these effects are expected to be temporary, the duration of the various disruptions to businesses locally and internationally and the related financial impact cannot be reasonably estimated at this time.
-Although the Compaby is actively monitoring the situation and assessing and responding where possible to the potential impact of the COVID-19 pandemic, it cannot estimate whether any additional restrictions will be imposed on its activities and the potential financial and operational impact thereof.
+While these effects were temporary, the duration of the various disruptions to businesses locally and internationally and the related financial impact has been severe.
+Although the Company is actively monitoring the situation and assessing and responding where possible to the continued potential financial and operational impact thereof, should future variants require global or in-country closures, quarantines or cause a general reduction in consumer activity.

 Such public health crises can result in volatility and disruptions in the supply and demand for metals and minerals, global supply chains and financial markets, as well as declining trade and market sentiment and reduced mobility of people, all of which could affect commodity prices, interest rates, credit ratings, credit risk and inflation.
 The risks to the Company of such public health crises also include risks to employee health and safety, increased labour and fuel costs, regulatory changes, political or economic instabilities or civil unrest.
-Similarly, the Company's ability to obtain financing and the ability of the Company's vendors, suppliers, consultants and partners to meet their obligations to the Company may be impacted as a result of the COVID-19 outbreak and efforts to contain the virus.
-The extent to which COVID-19 will or may impact the Company is still uncertain and will depend on the ultimate geographic spread of the virus, the severity of the disease, the continued duration of the outbreak, the length of travel and quarantine restrictions imposed by governments of affected countries and other factors that are beyond the Company's control.
-Consequently, the COVID-19 outbreak may have a material adverse effect on the Company's business.
+Similarly, the Company's ability to obtain financing and the ability of the Company's vendors, suppliers, consultants and partners to meet their obligations to the Company may be impacted as a result of potential future COVID-19-related outbreaks and efforts to contain the virus.
+The full extent to which COVID-19 will or may impact the Company is still uncertain and will depend on the ultimate geographic spread of any new potential variants of the virus, the severity of the subsequent disease, the duration of any new outbreaks, the length of possible travel and quarantine restrictions imposed by governments of affected countries and other factors that are beyond the Company's control.
+Consequently, subsequent variants of the COVID-19 virus may have a material adverse effect on the Company's business.